Taotlema/Code-Palette/README.md

 - [License](#liscense)

 ## Installation
 Seeing as this is a showcase of code I have worked on, it wouldn't seem farfetch to try and download the files here to test it out.
 In order to test my C or Python programs I would sugguest using an online IDE.
-However, for my Java programs some require multiple files to run, so downloading their respective folders onto your machine and running them in an IDE such as VsCodewill be needed.
+However, for my Java programs some require multiple files to run, so downloading their respective folders onto your machine and running them in an IDE such as VsCode will be needed.

 ## Usage
 Other than observing and testing out these programs.
 There isn't any utility to be offered.
 At best these programs can be used for inspiration.